pokt-network/poktroll/docusaurus/docs/quickstart.md

 If you look in `localnet/poktrolld/config/appgate_server_config.yaml`, you'll find the configurations for an appgate server that is listening on port `42069`.

-Afterwards, you can send a relay to the `anvil` service (i.e. locally running ethereum node) like so:
+You can send a relay to the `anvil` service (i.e. locally running ethereum node) like so:

 ```bash